noeyiue/PAR/README.md

 ## Files

 ### `group_and_evaluation.ipynb`
 This Jupyter notebook is used to evaluation a model.
-Evaluation result will be saved in `performance_metrics.csv`.
+Evaluation result will be saved in `./performance_metrics.csv`.
 And all confusion matrix will be saved in `./confusion_matrix_{model_name}/`.